The Zebra-Striped Hearse: Reception

 The Zebra-Striped Hearse was praised by some critics, stating, for example that it had a "fantastic plot" and that "Lew Archer fit into the PI mold while still being his own unique creation".
 Terry Teachout's appraisal was more negative; he found the Archer books "repetitive and often dully written" and The Zebra-Striped Hearse in particular was "perfectly readable" but marred by "dime-store psychologizing".

+James Ellroy has cited his discovery of the book, as a teenager in 1965, as a formative reading experience: "It was the most exultant reading experience of my young life.
+Ross Macdonald dropped a match and sent me to Cinder City.
+I discovered the beauty of tragedy.
+I’m ever the Lutheran choirboy.
+I caught glimmers of redemption in murderous squalor."

 Adaptation

-KCRW adapted Sleeping Beauty for a radio play in 2000.
+KCRW adapted The Zebra-Striped Hearse for a radio play in 2000.